Senior Power Electronics Engineer

 Carl Sagan got me here.
 The Voyager missions — two spacecraft still transmitting from interstellar space — remain the most extraordinary engineering achievement I know of.
 The idea that humans built something that will outlast every institution on Earth is the reason I work in hardware.

-Currently in the planning and simulation stage for a 12" f/5 Dobsonian.
-A slow project — updates will land on GitHub when there is something worth showing.
+Planning a 12" f/5 Dobsonian.
+A slow project — updates on GitHub when there's something worth showing.

 ↗ Upcoming: Hydrogen line radio telescope, backyard cosmic ray detector